Easter holiday travel disruption expected on trains, flights and roads

 - M25 particularly between the M23 and M40 junctions to the southwest, and the Dartford Crossing to the east.

 RAC breakdown spokesperson Alice Simpson urged motorists to ensure their vehicles are in good condition.
-She said: “With a massive 21 million journeys expected this weekend, it’s more than likely that roads to popular holiday destinations will see their fair share of traffic.
+She said: “It’s more than likely that roads to popular holiday destinations will see their fair share of traffic.
 These are not only tiring to endure but increase fuel consumption significantly.

 “In the worst-case scenario, riding the clutch in stop-start traffic can increase wear on its components and lead to premature failure.
 Also, in slow-moving traffic, the airflow into the engine compartment is reduced and can cause overheating issues, especially in older vehicles or those with faulty cooling fans.”